 Maximize the Potential of Your Public Library is a report written by ICMA about the roles of public libraries, themes among innovation grant projects (funded by the Bill and Melinda Gates Foundation), lessons learned about public library use, and more.

-Public Libraries & E-Government and Public Libraries & Broadband explore the growing role of computers and the internet in the success of public libraries.
+Public Libraries & E-Government and Public Libraries & Broadband explore the growing role of computers and the Internet in the success of public libraries.
 Both were released by the Center for Library and Information Innovation.

 As mentioned in the first link above, ICMA has completed the Local Government and Public Libraries Partnership Initiative, which was funded by the Bill & Melinda Gates Foundation.
 Follow the link to learn more about the intiative and its results.

-The Knowledge Network's Libraries topic page is full of resources just like these that can help you with all of your library-related needs.
+The Knowledge Network's Libraries topic page is full of resources just like these that can help with all of your library-related needs.